DerMuddyn/checklist_reader/README.md

 Installation:
   There is no installation necessary.
 Just run the binary or if you like, run the python code directly or pack it into a binary yourself.
-  For the casual user, just clicken on the .exe file should work.
+  For the casual user, just click on the .exe file should work.

 Usage:
   Using the "open checklist" button, just load any .txt file into the application.
-  The checklist needs to be in a simple line by line text form
+  The checklist needs to be in a simple line by line text form.

   The application permanently captures all gamecontroller inputs and displays the captured button.
 By pressing the "set check button" button, you can set the last